 When a goal is scored, all players of the scoring team on the field receive 1 point and the player who scored the goal receives an additional 1 point if it was not an own goal.
 A robot is considered to be on the field if both feet of the robot are fully inside the field area.
 The player who scored the goal receives the points regardless of its position on the field.
 Incapable players, penalized players, players outside the field or players having been removed for any other reason, e.g. service, will receive no point.
-When a goal is suffered, all players of the team suffering the goal receive -1 points, including incapable players, penalized players or players having been removed for any other reason, e.g. in service.
+When a goal is suffered, all players of the team suffering the goal receive -1 points, but all players which were not on the field, including incapable players, penalized players or players having been removed for any other reason, e.g. in service, receive -2 points.
+If during a throw-in procedure, the thrower uses his hands for entering the ball and as a result the thrower's team scores a goal, the thrower is awarded 1 additional point.
+This additional point is only awarded if the goal is scored before the next game interruption.
 Points from all games are summed up.
 For players who played one or more games more than the others, only the points of those games with the higher scores are considered.